marzece/raspberry_pine/docs/swd_notes.md

 0x0 and just going up from there.
 I fear there's some need to split instructions and data...idk though dude.
 I also fear there's little endian/big endian bullshit that needs to be considered.
+(N.b.
+THE CFG register (addr=0xF4) of the MEM-AP says if big-endian is supported...and it would seem it is not.
+So everything is little endian).

 I think my plan from here is just squirt the code across the SWD verbatim, starting at 0x0 and going up.
 Then doing a RESET (in the CNTRL-AP).
 Then seeing if things work.